TheodorAT/MasterThesisCpp/Theos_Notes.md

 To recompile basic example of running pdlp with input as mps file:
  - make build SOURCE=examples/cpp/pdlp_solve.cc

+##  The timing of different implementations:

+# 1000 KKT Passes on set-cover
+PDLP:  950 Iters in 178.4 secs
+PLDP+STSN: 960 Iters in 178.6 secs

+# 100 000 KKT Passes on stat96v1
+PDLP: 99999 Iters in 462.7 secs

+## Tuning

-(Tuning is done on the Netlib benchmark for Polyak & Nesterov)
+Tuning is done on the Netlib benchmark

 # Results of Polyak Tuning:
 Best performance:
 - scaling=0.3_threshold=0.995_sim_scaling=false (Most Solves = 102, KKT SGM10 = 5756)